Adaptive quantum state tomography with iterative particle filtering

 \section{Methodology}

 An arbitrary quantum state can be represented by a positive matrix of unit trace, i.e., a density matrix, commonly denoted by $\rho$.
-For the case of qubits, $\rho$ can be represented in terms of its Bloch vector $\pmb{r}$ \cite{MJW:01:PRA}
+A general system of $n$ qubits, $\rho$ can be represented in terms of its Bloch vector $\pmb{r}$ \cite{MJW:01:PRA}